diverso-lab/uvlhub-docs/tutorials/crud.md

 ```

 Take the time to check that everything is working properly.
+Try creating a notepad in the `/notepad/create` route.

 You can list the routes again to see that the log has been updated: